jhspetersson/fselect/README.md

     fselect path, size from /home/user depth 5 archives where name = *.jpg limit 100

+Search by image dimensions:

+    fselect path, width, height from /home/user/photos where width gte 2000 or height gte 2000

 Shortcuts to common file extensions:

     fselect path from /home/user where is_archive = true